castorini/pyserini/docs/experiments-tct_colbert.md

 Follow the same instructions above to perform on-the-fly query encoding.
 The caveat about minor differences in score applies here as well.

-Finally, hybrid ranking with dense-sparse representations (with document expansion):
+Hybrid retrieval with dense-sparse representations (with document expansion):
 - dense retrieval with TCT-ColBERT, brute force index.
 - sparse retrieval with doc2query-T5 expanded index.